ethercore/testnet/README.md

 - Block Explorer URL: `https://testnet-explorer.ethercore.org`

-Now you could use your Metamask plugin to receive testnet coins, deploying contract with https://remix.ethereum.org, and interacting DApps deployed on Testnet EtherCore!
+Now you could use your Metamask plugin to receive testnet coins, deploying contract with https://remix.ethereum.org, and interacting DApps deployed on EtherCore Testnet!

 ## Mining on EtherCore Testnet